Optimizing quantum error correction protocols with erasure qubits: Biased-noise gates

 In this appendix, we consider two different gates on erasure qubits that have the biased noise mechanism where the erased qubit decays to an identifiable erased state, and its partner qubit for the 2Q gate is only affected by noise in the $Z$ direction.

-As mentioned in the main text, in the case of level repulsion between two transmons or dual-rail qubits, the 2Q gate stops at an unknown time, which results in an unknown phase on the partner qubit.
+As mentioned in Appendix~\ref{appx:baised_erasure}, in the case of level repulsion between two transmons or dual-rail qubits, the 2Q gate stops at an unknown time, which results in an unknown phase on the partner qubit.
 In this case the error on the unerased qubit is biased to a single axis, the $Z$ axis.

 A second type of gate with this property is described in Ref.~\cite{levine2019parallel}, which is implemented on neutral atoms.
 Assume the two atoms begin in the state

 where $\ket{0},\ket{1}$ are the computational states of the atom.
 We denote the excited Rydberg state as $\ket{r}$.
 We pulse both qubits with the following Hamiltonian: